simonehagey/orbdot/docs/source/example_wasp-12.rst

 Orbital Decay Fit
 -----------------
-Fitting the orbital decay timing model utilizes the same method, this time specifying ``model="decay"``:
+To fit the orbital decay timing model we use the same method, this time specifying ``model="decay"``:

 .. code-block:: python